jenkinsci/kubernetes-plugin/README.md

 # Usage
 ## Overview

 The Kubernetes plugin allocates Jenkins agents in Kubernetes pods.

+Within these pods, there is always one special container that is running the Jenkins agent.

+Its name defaults to `jnlp`, but you can override the name with one of your choosing in pod template configuration.

-Within these pods, there is always one special container `jnlp` that is running the Jenkins agent.
-Other containers can run arbitrary processes of your choosing, and it is possible to run commands dynamically in any container in the agent pod.
+Other containers can run arbitrary processes of your choosing, and it is possible to run commands dynamically in any container in the agent pod using the `container` step (pipeline only).

 ## Using a label